Holographic Schwinger effect with Translational Symmetry Breaking: Introduction

-The structure of the paper is organized as follows.
-In section~2, we introduce the holographic setup and review the background geometry with translational symmetry breaking (TSB), highlighting the role of the disorder parameter $\alpha$ and the chemical potential $\mu$.
-Section~3 is devoted to the holographic analysis of the Schwinger effect.
-There, we compute the total potential for a probe quark–antiquark pair by evaluating the Wilson loop on the probe brane, and determine the corresponding critical electric field that governs vacuum instability.
-The dependence of the potential barrier on $\alpha$, $\mu$, and the ratio $\beta = E/E_{c}$ is studied systematically, first in the absence of a magnetic field and subsequently in the presence of an external magnetic field, where both parallel and perpendicular components are considered.
-Finally, in section~4, we summarize the main results, emphasize the interplay between disorder, chemical potential, and magnetic field in controlling pair creation, and outline possible directions for extending this work.
+The organization of the paper is as follows.
+In section~\ref{sec:TSB}, we review the holographic background geometry with translational symmetry breaking and finite chemical potential.
+In section~\ref{sec:SchTSB}, we study the holographic Schwinger effect in this background by computing the total potential for a probe quark--antiquark pair through Wilson loop analysis and determining the corresponding critical electric field.
+We first investigate the behavior of the total potential in the absence of magnetic field for the subcritical, critical, and supercritical electric field regimes.
+We then extend the analysis to the case with external magnetic field and examine the corresponding modifications of the Schwinger effect.
+Finally, we qualitatively analyze the Schwinger pair production rate and discuss its consistency with the behavior of the total potential in section~\ref{se:Gamma}.
+In section~\ref{Summ}, we summarize the main results and discuss possible future directions.